What began as seemingly unstoppable success for

 employment law and minimum wage for those operating in the gig economy.
 A

-number of solutions could be proposed as part of this reform to improve the
+number of solutions will be proposed as part of this reform to improve the

 current conditions for gig workers and its pros and cons.